mongodb/docs-cluster-to-cluster-sync/source/includes/fact-oplog-background.rst

 - Sync from a high write rate source cluster for an extended period.
-- Pause sync for an extended period
+- Pause sync for an extended period.

 To increase the size of the ``oplog`` on the source cluster, use :setting:`~replication.oplogSizeMB`.
-For more information, see :ref:`Change Oplog Size <tutorial-change-oplog-size>`.
+For more information, see :ref:`Change Oplog Size <tutorial-change-oplog-size>` and :ref:`Workloads that Might Requre a Large Oplog Size
+<replica-set-large-oplog-required>`.